-For help with quitting visit the NHS website, or contact your local general practitioner.
+Visit the NHS website for help to quit smoking, or contact your local general practitioner.

-It’s unclear whether hormonal contraceptives that contain progestin only (synthetic progesterone) increase risk, as results of studies vary.
+It’s unclear whether hormonal contraceptives that contain progestin-only (synthetic progesterone) increase risk, as the results of studies vary.

 Discuss with your doctor what birth control alternatives are available.

-The NHS website has some further information on types of contraception.
+The NHS website has information on types of contraception.